Most Popular Attractions in Anchorage: Anchorage, AK Attractions & Recreation Guide

 - Admission: Free

-Discover a Park in Anchorage Today
+Discover Anchorage Today

 There's no question that Anchorage is an ideal city for outdoor enthusiasts and nature lovers.
 However, there's much more to this Alaskan city.
-The state's largest metropolis gives residents all the amenities of city living, while also providing easy access to everything Alaska's rugged wilderness has to offer.
+The state's largest metropolis gives residents all the amenities of city living while providing easy access to everything Alaska's rugged wilderness has to offer.
 Whichever activities people are interested in, they'll find endless opportunities to enjoy them in Anchorage.